obinexus/obinexus/README.md

 ## 👋 Introduction: From Oxford to Systems Architecture

-**Hey Claude, this is me.** I'm Nnamdi Michael Okpala, and I build systems that serve people, not the other way around.
+ I'm Nnamdi Michael Okpala, and I build systems that serve people, not the other way around.

 I went to Oxford University at 14 under the Gifted & Talented programme, studying Applied Mathematics with focus on real-world theory and implementation.
 As a neurodivergent founder (autism, ADHD, Asperger's, learning disability), I've experienced firsthand how traditional systems fail people who think differently.
 That's why OBINexus exists.